 It’s common, for example, to see the assumption that memories decay at predictable rates.
 It’s a maxim that recent memories are accurate and distant memories are inaccurate.
 Those are reassuring things we tell ourselves, but they are unfounded.

 Memories are much more unpredictable than that.
 They are based on many more variables than the passage of time.
-So I wrote the book to challenge that problem generally and specifically to provide a more sophisticated explanation for the historical record of the First Vision.
+So I wrote the book to challenge that problem generally and specifically to provide a more sophisticated explanation for the historical record of Joseph Smith’s First Vision.

 What is the nature of autobiographical memory?
 How does it influence the way we approach and understand the First Vision?